kristus123/game-engine/ideas/newest-notes.md

 -	The population in space is very limited, which means that human life is very valuable.
 A counter can be found showing the population.
 Killing another human is the most serious crime.
 Therefore, punishments such as forced labour is more common.
 -	Elon Musk was motivated to send humanity to space in order to witness space travel before his death: plot twist – he is already dead and has been communicating to humans via  an AI consciousness the whole time.
 Perhaps a conspiracy theory involved.
 Altered memories of the first humans that moved to space.
 -	You can encounter prisoners doing community service throughout the world.
+-	Shady “hospitals” and harvesting of human body parts.
+(Similar to rimworld?)
+-	“cryopods”.
+-	Politics play a crucial role in the world design.
+Constant power struggle between factions that the player can influence.
+-	Moons that can be explored to avoid political restrictions.
+-	Political system inspired by feudalism – leaders of factions will not necessarily rule with direct power, but delegate portions of it to their “vassals”.
+For example, a “king” will be the ruler of a planet but will only have direct rule over portions of it.
+Vassals will rule parts of the realm directly in the “king’s” name.
+-	The existence of several races.
+-	Social system similar to the Indian caste system.
+-	Social issues such as racism and segregation exists in the world.

 ### Smaller features
 -	Underground cockfighting (chickens not male genitalia duh).
 Feed your very own chicken and train it fight, like a pokemon.
 AI pixel art of masculine chickens fighting during the fighting scenes.